Tithing: Fact, Fiction, or Fraud?

 "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished to all good works" (2.Tim.3:16-17 KJV).

 The prophet Malachi makes a very important point that applies to the elect of God today and their responsibility to give offerings to God.
 Malachi 3:8-9 records that the nation of Israel had robbed God of tithes and offerings.
 However, these offerings were not a part of the law of tithing.
-They were freewill offerings that the people had to give to show their appreciation and gratitude to God for the blessings he had bestowed upon them.
+They were freewill offerings that the people had to give to show their appreciation and gratitude to God for the blessings he had bestowed on them.

 Although historical and biblical evidence proves beyond doubt that the elect of God are not obligated to observe the law of tithing, the holy scriptures also prove that the elect are robbing God and themselves if they do not freely and generously give offerings to support the body of Christ (the church) and its work.